Azilone/GetPawtrait-Shopify/README.md

 Local development is powered by [the Shopify CLI](https://shopify.dev/docs/apps/tools/cli).
 It logs into your partners account, connects to an app, provides environment variables, updates remote config, creates a tunnel and provides commands to generate extensions.

+Running `shopify app dev` (or `npm run dev`) now also builds the **pawtrait-customizer** extension and automatically pushes it to your Shopify development store whenever source files change.

 ### Authenticating and querying data

 To authenticate and query data you can use the `shopify` const that is exported from `/app/shopify.server.js`: